 You can view some fluttering Karner blues at the Albany Pine Bush Preserve.
 While most habitats find loss due to wildfires, the fire-dependent inland pine barrens of the Albany Pine Bush Preserve are a unique ecosystem where many special species thrive.

-A great way to learn more about the Karner blue and the preserve that hosts them is to attend their annual Lupine Fest!
-Explore the Pine Bush and enjoy music, vendors, and more at this beautiful Spring event.
+A great way to learn more about the Karner blue and the preserve that hosts them is to attend Lupine Fest!
+Now a month-long celebration throughout May, Lupine Fest invites visitors of all ages to enjoy daily programs, guided hikes, hands-on activities, live music, vendors, and the popular Passport Adventure that takes you across the Preserve and Discovery Center.

 Prairie Warbler